rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 it with ssh keys and the like, if you need help there I would suggest [this guide](https://www.digitalocean.com/community/tutorial_series/new-ubuntu-14-04-server-checklist).
-We're going to assume you have a server ready to go that you can `ssh` into as a non-root user and start getting ready to accept your application.
+We're going to assume you have a server ready to go that you can `ssh` into as a non-root user and prep to accept your application.

+Start by creating the directory for your project at the location you've put in your config files, and also create the `pids` and `logs` subdirectories as Git will not be copying them for you.

 ### RVM and Bundler